-- Advice to the Profession:

-- o Complementary and Alternative Medicine [TBD]

 - o Advertising

 - o Charging for Uninsured Professional Services

 - o Informed Consent for Adults

 - o Informed Consent for Minors

 - Are You Up to Standard?
 Complementary & Alternative Medicine

 - Complementary & Alternative Medicine

-- Health Information Act

-- Canadian Medical Association's Complementary and Alternative Medicine policy document

-- Canadian Medical Protective Association's Duties and Responsibilities: Alternative medicine what are the medico-legal concerns?
+- CMPA's Duties and Responsibilities: Alternative medicine what are the medicolegal concerns?

-&quot;Regulated member" means any person who is registered or who is required to be registered as a member of this College.
-The College regulates physicians, surgeons and osteopaths.

-$\bullet$ "Must" refers to a mandatory requirement.

-• &quot;May" means that the physician may exercise reasonable discretion.
+- "Regulated member" means any person who is registered or who is required to be registered as a member of this College.
+The College regulates physicians, surgeons and osteopaths. - $\bullet$ "Must" refers to a mandatory requirement. - "May" means that the physician may exercise reasonable discretion. - \"Patient" includes, where applicable, the patient's legal guardian or substitute decision maker.